uds-lsv/emoji-transfer/README.md

 python train_pretraining.py <model architecture> <model name or path> <path to train/test data> <args>

+- model architecture: "bert" or "xlmroberta"
+- model name or path: bert-base-german-cased for German BERT (monolingual), bert-base-multilingual cased or xlm-roberta-base
+- path to the dataset: must contain a classes.txt with the labels, a train, validation and test set in tsv format
+- args: json file with model parameters (please refer to the example_args.json)

 ## train_downstream

-Train an emoji prediction or emoji cluster prediction  on a downstream task
+Train an emoji (cluster) predictor on a downstream task

 python train_downstream.py <model architecture> <model name or path> <path to train/test data> <args>

 ## train_bert.delta